-Details of our specific duties are published under Northmead Junior School equality statement and measurable objectives.
+Details of our specific duties are published under [name of setting] equality statement and measurable objectives.
 These are available on our website [hyperlink to document].

 Staff are aware of the additional barriers to recognising abuse and neglect in children with Special Educational Needs and Disabilities (SEND).
 This will be in line with our Special Educational Needs and Disability Policy.